oxpig/dtc-struc-bio-smolecules/README.md

    * Select **one final compound**.
    * Justify why this is the best next-step design for a Zika protease inhibitor (biologically relevant target, plausible binding mode, okay properties, believable synthetic path).

-This pipeline is how you go from “interesting fragment in a crystal structure” to “here is a concrete small molecule I want a chemist to make.”
+This pipeline is how you go from "interesting fragment in a crystal structure" to "here is a concrete small molecule I want a chemist to make."

 ---